What Are the Different Types Of Steel?

-Based on the chemical compositions, Steel can be categorized into four basic groups:
+Based on the chemical compositions, Steel can be categorized into four (04) basic types:

 Carbon content is given in the table below:

 |S.No.||Type of carbon steel||Percentage of Carbon|

 Stainless steel is an alloy steel that contains 10.5% Chromium (Minimum).
 Stainless steel exhibits corrosion resistance properties, due to the formation of a very thin layer of Cr2O3 on its surface.
 This layer is also known as the passive layer.
 Increasing the amount of Chromium will further increase the corrosion resistance of the material.
 In addition to Chromium, Nickel and Molybdenum are also added to impart desired (or improved) properties.
 Stainless steel also contains varying amounts of Carbon, Silicon, and Manganese.

 3. Austenitic Stainless Steels